Tunisian President Kais Saied re-elected for second term

 By Ahmed Ellali in Tunis October 7, 2024

-President Kais Saied, the incumbent independent officially re-elected for another five-year term to be the eighth President of Tunisia, announced Farouk Bouasker, head of Tunisia’s independent commission for the elections ISIE, in a press conference held on October 6 in Tunis.
+President Kais Saied, the incumbent independent, has been officially re-elected for another five-year term to be the eighth President of Tunisia, securing more than 90% of votes, announced Farouk Bouasker, head of Tunisia’s independent commission for elections (ISIE), in a press conference held on October 7 in Tunis.

-An exit poll broadcast on public television after the end of voting projected that the 66-year-old Saied was set to win with 89.2% support, but from a turnout of less than 28%, according to the country's election body.
+An exit poll broadcast on public television after the end of voting had projected that the 66-year-old Saied was set to win with 89.2% support.
+Turnout was 28.8%, according to the country's election body.

-According to the Carnegie Endowment for International Peace, Tunisia's President is using law to secure his election victory.
+According to the Carnegie Endowment for International Peace, Tunisia's president was using the law to secure his election victory.
 Seventeen candidates formally filed papers with the ISIE.
-Fourteen of them were disqualified for failing to acquire the required signatures, failing to meet the nationality criteria, or failing to provide a sufficient financial guarantee.
+Fourteen were disqualified for failing to acquire the required signatures, failing to meet the nationality criteria, or failing to provide a sufficiently high financial guarantee.

 Additionally, seven potential candidates said they were unable to file their paperwork, as they could not obtain legal documents from the Ministry of Interior showing that they had no criminal records.

-Saied relied on volunteers to campaign for him and he had delivered a speech only two days before the election was held, while Ayachi Zammal was jailed for falsifying nominations and sentenced to at least 12 years in prison.
+Saied relied on volunteers to campaign for him and he delivered a speech only two days before the election was held while Ayachi Zammal was jailed for falsifying nominations and sentenced to at least 12 years in prison.

 News